 12. What happens to my electric bill if I generate more electricity than I use from the utility?

 Billing is on a monthly basis and you are responsible for a minimum charge even if you export more electricity than you take from the utility.
-The minimum charge covers some of the fixed costs of maintaining your electric account, including reading your meter and billing.
+The minimum charge covers some of the fixed costs of maintaining your electric account.
 Please review to “What every residential NEM customer should know…” and “How to read your residential NET energy billing and 12-month reconciliation spreadsheet…”.

 An executed NEM Agreement allows the customer to carry over unused credits (excess net generation expressed as a monetary value) to future bills within a 12-month period, starting with the first full NEM billing month cycle.
 Unused credits left at the end of each 12-month reconciliation period may not be carried over to the next 12-month period.
 No check or cash payments will be made for unused credits.